Manuel Antonio and the Central Pacific Coast Feature

 The Central Pacific is more renowned for its hedonistic Pacific beaches and resort nightlife than for wildlife or ecotourism.
 But there are some small pockets of original forest and habitat, and a couple of greener lodging choices.

 It's not only animal behavior, but also animal health that has been compromised.
-The white-faced monkeys in Manuel Antonio show elevated levels of cholesterol from all the fried chips they have been fed over decades.
+The white-faced monkeys in Manuel Antonio show elevated levels of cholesterol from all the fried chips they have been fed over recent decades.

 Top Eco-Lodges in the Central Pacific

-Arenas del Mar Beach and Nature Resort
+Arenas del Mar Beachfront and Nature Resort

 Hotel Sí Como No